 The sushi quality was excellent and it’s the top two sushi we’ve had in our 2-week Osaka trip.

 Next, we headed to Tottori Flower Park, which was high on my to-go list.
 It was a quaint park with stunning architectures and mountain views.
-We could have been there at the wrong season though, as the flowers had yet to fully blossom.
+We could have been there at the wrong season though, as the flowers had yet to make a full blossom.

 TIP: Remember to show your passport to get discounted price off your admission to Tottori Flower Park.